-Please note that this site is independent of the industry trade and promoters group NVM Express, Inc. (e.g. www.nvmexpress.org).
+Please note that this NVMe place resources site is independent of the industry trade and promoters group NVM Express, Inc. (e.g. www.nvmexpress.org).
 NVM Express, Inc. is the sole owner of the NVM Express specifications and trademarks.

-Visit the NVM Express industry promoters site here to learn more about their members, news, events, product information, software driver downloads, and other useful content.
+Visit the NVM Express industry promoters site here to learn more about their members, news, events, product information, software driver downloads, and other useful NVMe resources content.

-Welcome The NVM (Non Volatile Memory) and NVMe Place (Non-Volatile Memory Express) place containing various links and content on, you guessed it, Non Volatile Memory (NVM) the storage memory and NVM Express (NVMe) the interface which is a companion to The SSD Place which has a broader Non Volatile Memory (NVM) focus including flash among other SSD topics.
+NVMe place includes Non Volatile Memory (NVM) including nand flash, storage class memories (SCM), persistent memories (PM) are storage memory mediums while NVM Express (NVMe) is an interface for accessing NVM.
+This NVMe resources page is a companion to The SSD Place which has a broader Non Volatile Memory (NVM) focus including flash among other SSD topics.
 NVMe is a new server storage I/O access method and protocol for fast access to NVM based storage and memory technologies.
 NVMe is an alternative to existing block based server storage I/O access protocols such as AHCI/SATA and SCSI/SAS devices commonly used for access Hard Disk Drives (HDD) along with SSD among other things.

 Comparing AHCI/SATA, SCSI/SAS and NVMe all of which can coexist to address different needs.